lonegamedev/blender-non-destructive-join-collection/README.md

 <h1>What is it for?</h1>

-<p>Probably useful for anyone who wants to optimize their game scenes by merging multiple meshes.</p>

-<p>It allows you to join all meshes inside collection into new object.
-It should help with the workflow when creating complex scenes from mesh tiles.</p>
+<p>It helps to optimize complex scenes created from a mesh tiles, by adding option to <strong>non-destructively</strong> join all meshes inside collection into the new object.<p>

 <img src="https://lonegamedev.com/wp-content/uploads/2019/09/join-collection.png" />